-Supporting documentation requirement: Provide a copy of or a link to your RSL, documentation of how it goes beyond regulatory compliance, and other relevant lists (if applicable).
+Supporting documentation requirement: Provide a copy of or a link to your RSL, how it goes beyond regulatory compliance, and other relevant lists (if applicable).

-QUESTION 12: RSL COMPLIANCE (5 points)
+Question I2: RSL Compliance (5 points)

-Question I2 seeks to understand the actions your company takes to ensure compliance with its RSL for products, keep the RSL up-to-date, and share the RSL with the public.
+I2.1 What actions does your company take to ensure Question I2 seeks to understand the actions your company takes to ensure compliance with its RSL for products, keep the RSL up-to-date, and share the RSL with the public.

-12.1 What actions does your company take to ensure that its requirements regarding the RSL for products are current and implemented effectively (respond only if you selected Option a for Question 11.1)?
+that its requirements regarding the RSL for products are current and implemented effectively (respond only if you selected Option a for Question I1.1)?